This page explains how to deploy an image classification model with DeepSparse.

 This pathway is relevant if you plan to use an off-the-shelf model from the SparseZoo.

 All of DeepSparse's

 Pipelines and APIs can use a SparseZoo stub in place of a local folder.

-Pipelines use the stubs to locate and download the ONNX and config files from the SparseZoo repo.
+Pipelines use the stubs to locate and download the ONNX and configuration files from the SparseZoo repository.